zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Log directory

 The standard z/OS Unix directory where Zowe logs are stored.
 It is specified in the Zowe configuration file via `zowe.logDirectory`.

+#### OMVS

+Use of z/OS UNIX services requires a z/OS UNIX security context, referred to as an OMVS segment, for the user ID associated with any unit of work requesting these services.
+To learn more consult [IBM Documentation](https://www.ibm.com/docs/en/zos/2.5.0?topic=profiles-omvs-segment-in-user)

 #### Runtime directory